kallavinka8045/is2023/index.md

 This paper presents FastFit, a novel neural vocoder architecture that replaces U-Net's encoder with multiple short-time Fourier transforms (STFTs) to achieve faster generation rates without sacrificing sample quality.
 We replace each encoder block with an STFT, with parameters equal to the temporal resolution of each decoder block leading to the skip-connection.
 FastFit reduces the number of parameters and generation time of the model by almost half while maintaining high fidelity.
 Through objective and subjective evaluations, we demonstrate that the proposed model achieves nearly twice the generation speed of the baseline iteration-based vocoders while maintaining high sound quality.
 We also show that FastFit produces similar sound quality to other baselines in text-to-speech evaluation scenarios, including multi-speaker and zero-shot text-to-speech.

 # Results
-* We adopted [LibriTTS](https://openslr.org/60/), a multi-speaker English dataset which has 24 kHz sampling rate waveforms
+* We adopted [LibriTTS](https://openslr.org/60/), a multi-speaker English dataset which has 24 kHz sampling rate waveforms.
 * For training models, a 'train-clean-360' dataset was used.
 * For ground-truth mel-spectrogram evaluation (GT mel evaluation) including the ablation study, a 'test-clean' dataset was prepared.